 Twitter is a place where anything can happen.

-With everything being public, brands can theoretically reach out to any user if they send the right with the right message, at the right time and the right way.
+With everything being public, brands can theoretically reach out to any user if they send the right with the right message, at the right time, and the right way.
 With the right digital marketing strategy, any brand can easily increase its brand awareness, generate conversions and develop an engaged community through Twitter.

-However, it seems like the social network has become a bit of a paradox for most marketers.
+However, it seems like social network has become a bit of a paradox for most marketers.

 For the longest time, Twitter was seeing exponential user growth year after year.

-Now, in the last few years, everybody has been saying that it’s going down, and yet, most marketers say you should use it to increase your brand’s online awareness.
+In the last few years, everybody has been saying that it’s going down, yet social media marketing says you should use it to increase your online brand awareness.

 So should marketers still focus their efforts on it?